-Like a dog with a bone.
+Like a dog on a bone.

-Jesus, it seems, is telling us that if we really want to follow him, and not simply admire him, it's not enough to welcome him into our hearts, it's not enough to get stirred up with emotion, and it's not enough to take even the bread and cup week in and week out.
+Perhaps Jesus is telling us that if we really want to follow him, and not simply admire him, it's not enough to welcome him into our hearts, it's not enough to get stirred up with emotion, it's not enough to take even the bread and cup week in and week out.